-- Don't add full stops at ends of incomplete sentences, e.g. 'Unclear' not 'Unclear.' - Follow colons with lower case letters (except when followed by a name). - RoB tables insert 'Quote' before all quotations.
-Example: Quote: "Once allocated, the treatment was revealed to both the investigator and the patient." - Use abbreviations used in text throughout the table. - Insert a list of abbreviations used in the tables at the end of the tables in the Footnotes section.
+- These sections are now supplementary data and they will not be copy-edited. - Authors must make sure that all their supplementary materials comply with Cochrane editorial policies and follow Cochrane style. - Don't add full stops at ends of incomplete sentences, e.g. 'Unclear' not 'Unclear.' - Follow colons with lower case letters (except when followed by a name). - RoB tables make sure that you have used quotation marks around any text copied directly from study reports Once allocated, the treatment was revealed to both the investigator and the patient." - Use abbreviations used in text throughout the table. - Insert a list of abbreviations used in the tables at the end of the tables in the Footnotes section.